district10/blog/_posts/post-0001-pandoc-readme.md

 A line block is a sequence of lines beginning with a vertical bar (`|`) followed by a space.
-The division into lines will be preserved in the output, as will any leading spaces; otherwise, the lines will be formatted as markdown.
+The division into lines will be preserved in the output, as will any leading spaces; otherwise, the lines will be formatted as Markdown.
 This is useful for verse and addresses:

     | The limerick packs laughs anatomical
     | In space that is quite economical.